sequence-sh/StructuredDataConnector/README.md

-# Seqeuence StructuredData Connector
+# Sequence® StructuredData Connector

-[Reductech Sequence](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.

 This connector contains Steps to interact with structured data formats: